goforj/.github/profile/README.md

 - Benchmarks and test coverage

 You can start small by adopting a single package, or go all-in with the full GoForj toolchain.

-## Learning GoForj

-GoForj is designed to be approachable if you already know Go.

-Documentation lives directly alongside the code, with:

-- README-driven onboarding
-- Example-first explanations
-- Real-world usage patterns
-- Copy-paste-ready snippets

-As the ecosystem grows, additional guides, tutorials, and reference applications will be published to demonstrate full-stack GoForj applications in practice.

 ## Community & Contribution